Joseph and Vera Zilber Family Foundation

 The foundation does not publicly list explicit exclusions.
 However, based on their stated priorities:

-- Organizations outside their geographic focus areas (Milwaukee priority neighborhoods and Oahu, Hawaii)
+- Organisations outside their geographic focus areas (Milwaukee priority neighbourhoods and Oahu, Hawaii)

-- Organizations whose mission does not align with increasing access to social and economic opportunity
+- Organisations whose mission does not align with increasing access to social and economic opportunity

-- Unsolicited applications (with limited exception for Economic Stability-aligned organizations)
+- Unsolicited applications (with limited exception for Economic Stability-aligned organisations)

 Governance and Leadership